[Title Bar]

 As part of the dissertation work, I created some schemes to increase the efficiency of the Ethernet protocol under high loads.
 This involved creating a detailed simulation of an Ethernet using csim and running a lot of sample systems on it.

-I also did some analyses of ATM networks (but that was a while ago).
+I also did some analyses of ATM networks (but that was a while ago, back when ATMs were a soon-to-be big thing).

 Multicasting